mickelson/attract/Readme.md

    will then pick a random video or image from that directory.

 **LAYOUTS:** Attract-Mode's layouts are located in the "layouts" directory.
-Each layout gets its own subdirectory.
+Each layout has to be in its own subdirectory or contained in a .zip file.
 Attract-Mode's native layouts are made up of a squirrel script (a .nut file) and related resources.
 See [Layouts.md][] for more information on Attract-Mode layouts.

-Attract-Mode can also use layouts made for the [MALA frontend][malafe.net].
+Attract-Mode can also display layouts made for the [MaLa frontend][malafe.net].
-To use a MALA layout in Attract-Mode, copy the MALA .mll file and related resources into a new subdirectory of the Attract-Mode "layouts" directory.
-After doing this you should be able to select the MALA layout when configuring a Display in config mode.
+To use a MaLa layout in Attract-Mode, treat the MaLa layout just as you would an Attract-Mode native layout... i.e.  copy the MaLa .mll file and related resources into a subdirectory of the "layouts" directory, or place a .zip file containing these things in the "layouts" directory.
+After doing this you should be able to select the MaLa layout when configuring a Display in config mode.

 **PLUG-INS:** Plug-ins are squirrel scripts that need to be placed in the "plugins" subdirectory of your Attract-Mode config directory.
 Available